-Talk to your doctor before taking TORLEVA

-- If you suffer from kidney problems, follow your doctor's instructions.
-He/she may decide if your dose should be adjusted. - If you notice any slow down in the growth or unexpected puberty development of your child, please contact your doctor. - A small number of people being treated with anti-epileptics such as TORLEVA have had thoughts of harming or killing themselves.
-If you have any symptoms of depression and/or suicidal ideation, please contact your doctor.
+- Talk to your doctor before taking TORLEVA - If you suffer from kidney problems, follow your doctor's instructions.
+He/she may decide if your dose should be adjusted. - If you notice any slowdown in the growth or unexpected puberty development of your child, please contact your doctor. - A small number of people being treated with anti-epileptics such as TORLEVA have had thoughts of harming or killing themselves.
+If you have any symptoms of depression and/or suicidal ideation, please contact your doctor. - Worsening of seizures: Patients should be advised to consult their physician immediately in case of aggravation of epilepsy. - Electrocardiogram QT interval prolongation: Levetiracetam should be used with caution in patients with QTc-interval prolongation, in patients concomitantly treated with drugs affecting the QTc-interval, or in patients with relevant pre-existing cardiac disease or electrolyte disturbances.